 The debate on if downloading music is acceptable is a heated one, and one that has caused lots of controversy in the music world.
-Should we be able to download music when we have the technology readily available?
+Should we be able to download music if we have the technology readily available?
 Or should we return to buying music and put the money back into the musician’s hands?
-We conducted a survey to find out people’s opinions on downloading music.
+We conducted a survey to find out people’s opinions on this ever-growing issue.

-Contrary to belief, respondents said that they didn’t download music just because it was possible to do so, but because it is too expensive/the could not afford it.
-One respondent brought up a good point, “who wants to spend $5 on one song or $15-$25 on an album when you only want two songs from it”.
-Following this, 72.73% said that music should be cheaper to buy, with 18.18% disagreeing and 9.09% saying they are unbothered.
+Contrary to belief, respondents said that they didn’t download music just because it was possible to do so, but because it’s too expensive/they could not afford to buy the real thing.
+One respondent actually brought up a really good point, “who wants to spend $5 on one song or $15-$25 on an album when you only want two songs from it”.
+Following this statement, 72.73% said that music should be cheaper to buy.

 When asked if downloading music should be legal, 45.45% said yes and 27.27% said no (18.1% said they were unbothered).
 Although the majority agreed that downloading music should be legal, there were a few who were left conflicted.
 Respondents understood that buying music can be expensive, but as one respondent explained, “if it was legal to download the music industry would start failing because they wouldn’t have as much money, then there wouldn’t be as many songs out”.
 This internal confliction has forever remained the centre of this debate, and has yet to be solved.